This is a past event and is currently no longer running.

 We’re proud to offer a range of ticket prices for these productions, making great theatre affordable for everyone.
 You pay what you can, starting from £7.50, and because we are an independent charity, all proceeds will be reinvested to continue the Hippodrome’s commitment to supporting new work in Birmingham.

-As part of Origins Festival: Celebrating New Work, watch two brand new performances by our hand-picked Hippodrome Origin Artists.
+As part of Origins Festival: Celebrating New Work, watch two brand new work-in-progress performances by our hand-picked Hippodrome Origin Artists.

 Nathan Sebastian LafayetteAs Poetic As It Sounds